 - We generally do not do same-day adoptions.
 Please plan a visit to the shelter to work with our adoption counselor and pick out an animal that best fits your lifestyle.

-- All members of the family must be present in order to adopt.
+- All members of the household must visit with the potential new family member before the adoption is finalized.
 We want to make sure it's a good fit for everyone!

 - If you are planning on adopting a dog and already have an existing dog, we ask that you leave them at home during your first visit.
 Once you've picked out a dog you'd like to adopt, you can schedule an appointment with an adoption counselor to bring your dog to the shelter to meet your potential new pet.
 This is not necessary for cats.

 - We then ask that you fill out our adoption application and allow 24-72 hours to process and approve your application.

 - Renters must provide a copy of their lease (including pet policy).